Tsala Treetop Lodge

-Call us on to start planning your vacation to Tsala Treetop Lodge or take a look at our itineraries to Garden Route
+Call us on to start planning your holiday to Tsala Treetop Lodge or take a look at our itineraries to South Africa

 Tsala Treetop Lodge was created by the Hunter Family on their family farm close to Plettenberg Bay.
 The 10 suites and 6 villas offer visitors an experience unlike elsewhere in the area.
 Set high in the forest canopy, this is a dramatically designed lodge.

 Tsala Treetop Lodge rises from the forest floor of the Tsitsikamma Forest to nestle high in the canopy on raised platforms.
 The design of the lodge is dramatic, impressive and unlike any other lodges in the area.
 The hotel is a member of the prestigious Relais and Chateaux collection and the service and quality of cuisine are of the exceptionally high standard to be expected by a member of this organisation.